FW x HACHETTE AUSTRALIA

 From romantic tales to political turmoil, from identity and ideals to relationships and rescues, we discuss books that are making headlines and best seller lists.

 1. Get your hands on a copy of the book and read it!

-2. Join Jamila and Astrid for the virtual lunch time book club discussions, which are scheduled for the rest of the year on our public Facebook page.
+2. Join Jamila and Astrid for the virtual lunch time book club discussions, which are scheduled for the rest of the year.
 See below for dates and links to RSVP.
 The virtual events will be broadcast to everyone on Instagram Live.